 In these four estates—falling close together, in 1840, 1842, 1849, and 1852—we catch a glimpse of a small and fairly cohesive enslaved community, with most being members of the Wright, Semmes, Crawford, Edmondson, and Brown families.
 Individuals bearing other names might also be related, though less obviously.

-The gap between the dates of these estates and the end of slavery in Maryland ranges from just 12 to 24 years—easily bridged within a lifetime.
+The gap between the dates of these estates and the end of slavery in Maryland ranges from just twelve to twenty-four years—easily bridged within a lifetime.
 This makes it likely, for example, that two boys named Elias and George, purchased from Edward’s estate in 1842 with no ages provided, are identical to Elias Wright and George Wright listed by his son-in-law, Thomas Birch Beall, in the 1867 declarations.

 - Harriet Semmes, purchased by Fielder’s widow Matilda; sold from Matilda’s estate in 1849, with one child; found in possession of their son Lewis in 1864, along with Ellen Semmes, born about 1849, who likely was that child; and